 Points are natural jetties that protrude into the ocean and create an obstacle where gamefish can corral baitfish.
 The current flowing past a point will create areas of shallow water bordering deep holes.
 At low tide, surf anglers can wade out onto the point and cast beyond the breakers.
 With incoming tide, the rising water will chase anglers back onto the beach, where they can fish holes and bars that might have been exposed during low tide.

+Fishing from points is often a more advanced fishing technique than saltwater pier and surf fishing.
 The powerful currents that created the point will constantly reshape the beach by moving sand from bars to holes and back again.
 Be warned, this swiftly moving water can also push anglers from shallow water into water that is over their heads.
 Also, anglers who wade off dry land should constantly stay aware of tidal conditions: Water that is shallow at low tide may be too deep to cross at high tide.
 Extra caution must be taken when wading onto a point, as one wrong step could be trouble.

 Anywhere two bodies of water meet is a good place to find fish.
 Nowhere does that occur more predictably than in the mouth of a river or inlet.
 Not only do inlets and deltas feature colliding water bodies, but they are often marked by structures such as jetties, bridges, sandbars, sloughs and deep holes.

-This combination of structure and convergent water creates a scenario that surf fishing enthusiasts can’t ignore.
+This combination of structure and convergent water creates a scenario that saltwater surf fishing enthusiasts can’t ignore.
 To find the fish, look for rips, bars, jetties or deep sloughs.
 In most cases, the fish will be waiting for a meal to sweep by in the current.
 Since the fish are usually stationary, it is best to use a bait such as a Carolina rig, jig or plug that is moving in the current.

 Seawalls and Bulkheads